 Any person, including parent(s), who would like to visit a class, should make an appointment by calling 646-6568 at least one day prior to the visit.
 All visitors must use the front doors of the school, check in at the front office, and obtain a guest badge to be worn while on campus.
 Visitors are not allowed to go directly to classrooms or the outside eating areas.
 Parent(s) interested in regularly volunteering on campus inside the Library or during lunch, should contact the office, at 646-6568.
-All volunteers interacting with students MUST be fingerprinted at the PGUSD Office prior to volunteering.
+For the safety of our students and volunteers, all volunteers are required to complete LiveScan fingerprinting at the District Office prior to volunteering.
 Please call Angela Lippert at 646-6553 to schedule a fingerprinting appointment.

-- PTSA: The PGMS Parent Teacher Student Association is a volunteer organization of parents, educators, and community members who work together to promote the education and well-being of the children and youth in the home, in the school, and in the community.
+PTSA: The PGMS Parent Teacher Student Association is a volunteer organization of parents, educators, and community members who work together to promote the education and well-being of the children and youth in the home, in the school, and in the community.
 Elections of officers are held in the spring.
 The PTSA and PGMS collaborate by providing school volunteers, parent education programs, student activities, and various vital programs.
 The PTSA welcomes into membership anyone who is interested in children and youth.
-Check the school website for meeting times. - PG Music Boosters: The PGUSD Music Boosters conduct fundraising activities during the school year to defray expenses for instrument repair, music books, travel costs, etc. Information is available from the music department at the middle school. - PG Pride: PG PRIDE, Pacific Grove Public Response In Dollars for Education, is a district-wide organization committed to providing each student in our community with a quality education.
+Check the school website for meeting times.

+PG Music Boosters: The PGUSD Music Boosters conduct fundraising activities during the school year to defray expenses for instrument repair, music books, travel costs, etc. Information is available from the music department at the middle school.

+PG Pride: PG PRIDE, Pacific Grove Public Response In Dollars for Education, is a district-wide organization committed to providing each student in our community with a quality education.
 This group of district and community volunteers holds regular fundraisers and allocates money to each school based on requests received.
-For more details contact PG Pride at the district website www.pgusd.org - School Site Council: This committee is formed under mandate of state law and is composed of four parents, four teachers, a classified employee, two students and the school principal.
+For more details contact PG Pride at the district website, www.pgusd.org

+School Site Council: This committee is formed under mandate of state law and is composed of four parents, four teachers, a classified employee, two students and the school principal.
 School Site Council meets once per month to develop a Single Plan for Student Achievement, oversee school program and make recommendations to the Board of Education.
 Committee meeting dates will be posted in the office and in the school newsletter.
-The public is encouraged to attend.
+The public is invited and encouraged to attend.

-PACIFIC GROVE MIDDLE SCHOOL CODE OF CONDUCT 2017-2018
+PACIFIC GROVE MIDDLE SCHOOL CODE OF CONDUCT